ahmed-berrais/ahmed-berrais/README.md

 ### ⚡ CPU-Only LLM Deployment

-I deployed the pipeline you can see in ocr agentrepo on **CPU-only infrastructure** using llama.cpp, proving that production AI doesn't always need GPUs:
+I deployed the pipeline you can see in ocr agent repository on **CPU-only infrastructure** using llama.cpp, proving that production AI doesn't always need GPUs:

 ```
 ┌─────────────────────────────────────────────────────┐